sanskrit/raw_etexts_english/blogs/manasataramgini/2006-06-10_mid-night-thoughts-on-pauranic-testimony.md

 +++
-title = "mid-night thoughts on Pauranicxa0testimony"
+title = "mid-night thoughts on Pauranic testimony"

 +++
 “Hindus have no historical sense”; “India is a cul de sac”; “upaniShads